 - Six (6) Men Golfers of any age,

 - Three (3) Women Golfers,

-- One (1) Team Captain / Manager and
+- One (1) Team Captain / Manager,

-- One (1) Chief of Mission.
+• One (1) Chief of Mission.

 All missions may compete in the individual Men and Women's competitions.
-No additional members may be included in the mission without special authorization from the organizing nation.
+Missions may include two (2) male professional players and one (1) female professional player within the composition.
+No additional member may be included in the mission without special authorization from the organizing nation.
 Further details are found in the CISM Regulations article 7.22.